 Endotracheal anesthesia is preferred through a cuffed endotracheal tube that is inflated to prevent any aspiration of material from the diverticulum.
 If general anesthesia is contraindicated, the operation can be performed under local or regional infiltration.

 The patient is placed in a semi-erect position with a folded sheet under the shoulders.
 The head is angulated backward (figure 2).
 The chin may be turned toward the right side if the surgeon wishes.

 The patient’s hair is covered with a snug gauze or mesh cap to avoid contamination of the field.
 The skin is prepared routinely, and the line of incision is marked along the anterior border of the sternocleidomastoid muscle, centered at the level of the thyroid cartilage (figure 2).
 Skin towels may be eliminated by using a sterile adherent transparent plastic drape.
 A large sterile sheet with an oval opening completes the draping.

 The surgeon stands on the patient’s left side.
 He or she should be thoroughly familiar with the anatomy of the neck and aware that a sensory branch of the cervical plexus, the cervical cutaneous nerve, crosses the incision 2 or 3 cm below the angle of the jaw (figure 3).
-The surgeon applies firm pressure over the sternocleidomastoid muscle with a gauze sponge.
-The first ...
+The surgeon applies firm pressure over the sternocleidomastoid muscle ...